0832389/GurmansBookStores/GurmansBookStores/README.txt

 Added a new interface UnitOfWork in IRepository and UnitOfWork In Repository.
 Did changes as mentioned in ppt.
 Build the solution and did commits to guthub,
+Now, added CategoryController.cs in Areas/Admin and did changes to use IUnitOfWork.